littlebits/cloud-api-lessons/README.md

 ##### Lesson 2: Read from cloudBit
 Replace `YOUR_APP` with the application name you would like.

-1. Deploy the demo Heroku app
+1. Deploy the demo cloudBit reader app to Heroku

   ```
   git clone git@github.com:littlebits/workshop-nodeconfeu-2014.git \